jmgirard/lordicon/README.md

 # lordicon
-Use Lordicon icons in HTML and PDF documents.
+Use Lordicon icons in HTML documents.